ethanonweller/Java/README.md

 `check_repeats.java` takes an unknown amount of integers and reports how many times each number repeats

 `coord_plane.java` takes an (x,y) coordinate and determines which quadrant it falls in

+`score.java` determines highest scoring student in class with user input for student names and grades